Disclaimer: Originally published in April 2017. It is being republished since it still remains an interesting topic till today.

 You’d also like: 50 Places to Visit in India Before You Turn 30!

 Bikaner is home to various forts turned into hotels and museums.
 Other than that it is known for beautiful havelis, sand dunes, camels and temples.

-Deshnok Temple, also known as the Rats Temple is here in the outskirts of this city.
+Deshnok Temple, also known as the Rats Temple is here on the outskirts of this city.
 And yes, you guessed it right.
 The temple is full of rats.
-As a kid I used to climb on to my father and only then let my family enter the temple.
+As a kid, I used to climb onto my father and only then let my family enter the temple.
 (Yeah, rats are my biggest nightmare!)

 One should visit Junagrah fort, Rampuria Haveli, Gajner Palace, Gajner Lake & Sanctuary, Lalgarh Palace, Laxmi Niwas Palace, Kolayat, Devi Kund and other sight seeing attractions when in town.
 National Research Centre on camels should also make to the list.

 Bikaner Camel Festival is held annually and is known even across the borders of India.
 Festival includes camel pageants, competitions like best breed in camel, milking etc. There are other competitions for breeders like, longest moustache, beard etc. Other than this the nights are lit with beautiful cultural and folk dance and music.

 Another fair worth attending when in Rajasthan is the Kolayat Fair or as regionally known as, Kapil Munni Fair.
 It is an extravaganza for celebration of Rajasthani culture, cuisine, folklore, dance and music.

 When in Bikaner, you must shop from the local markets!
 Firstly, you need to buy bhujia and rasgullas from Bikharam Chandmal Bhujiawala.
 It’s almost been 10 years since I’ve moved to Delhi, we still get all our namkeen supply from this place.